szabgab/slides/value/intro.md

 * Working without wasting efforts.
 (More effective)
 * Good hardware and software and office environment.

+## Goals - Contradiction?
+{id: goals}

+* Satisfied engineers create more value.

+## Business needs for change
+{id: business-needs-for-change}

+* Reduce time to market
+* Increase feature throughput

+* Decrease cost
+* Increase quality

+## Value creation - Time is Money
+{id: time}

+* The sooner the better.

+* Getting USD 1,000,000 ten years from now is great.
+* Getting it one year from now is much better.
+* Getting it next week is even better than that.
+* NPV Net Present Value

+So "sooner" has a higher value than later.

 ## How to Faster, Cheaper, Better?
 {id: what-is-the-solution}